 We have negotiated a reduced fee of £50 for groups for whom £100 represents a real struggle.
 Please get in touch with Amber Ponton [email amberponton (at) transitionnetwork.org] if you need to explore this further.
 The fees are split 50/50 with Elle Driver (the film’s distributor) and Transition Network, to cover our costs supporting the rollout.
 Any surplus Transition Network makes will be reinvested in our wider work supporting the Transition movement worldwide.

 The film comes in a DVD / PAL / 16:9 / 720×576 format.
-Find out how to book a screening for your community here.
+To book a screening for your community contact Amber [email amberponton (at) transitionnetwork.org] with your screening date and address for the disc to be sent to.
 Once you’ve done that, pay using these PayPal buttons.

 £200.00.
 For screenings in cinemas.

 £50.00: by arrangement with Transition Network.